-There was a time when passion for photography was limited to those with a professional camera.
-There was a change in the trend soon after the emergence of social media platforms, and the ever growing demand for photography equipment.
+There was a time when 'photography' was limited to those with a professional camera.
+It was then followed by the surge of social media that led to the popularization of DSLRs and interest in photography saw an upswing.

 A smartphone camera nowadays, of which the Google's Pixel is a good example, can do a fair job when it comes to good-looking or high-quality pictures.
 But if you want to pursue photography in detail, a DSLR is a better choice to learn the nitty gritties.

-Since DSLRs are quite an investment, we suggest you to start with a budget DSLR.
-Polishing your skills on an entry-level DSLR and then switching to a high-end/costly DSLR is a better call.
-Moreover, there are a few good options under Rs 30,000 that you can start with.
+Since DSLRs are quite an investment, we suggest you start with a budget DSLR.
+Polishing your skills on an entry-level DSLR and then switching to a high-end/costly DSLR is usually the preferred path.
+There are some great options under Rs 30,000 that you can start with.

 1. Nikon D3400